Viking smash hit ‘Valheim’ has now sold 7.9million copies

-The popularity of online viking game Valheim from developer Iron Gate has been proven yet again as it has officially solid over 7.9million copies since it launched earlier this year.
+The popularity of online viking game Valheim, from developer Iron Gate, has been proven yet again as it has officially sold over 7.9million copies since it launched earlier this year.

 - READ MORE: ‘Abandoned’ creator Hasan Kahraman: “It’s not really a horror game – it’s not what people think”